rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 In the Landmarks app, users can create a profile to express their personality.
 To give users the ability to change their profile, you’ll add an edit mode and design the preferences screen.

 You’ll work with a variety of common user interface controls for data entry, and update the Landmarks model types whenever the user saves their changes.

+#### Section 1 Display a User Profile

+The Landmarks app locally stores some configuration details and preferences.
+Before the user edits their details, they’re displayed in a summary view that doesn’t have any editing controls.